CloudLabs-MOC/SC-100-Microsoft-Cybersecurity-Architect/Instructions/Labs/12-LAB_SC_100_Lab4_Ex4_Endpoint_Security.md

 1. On the **Review + create** blade select **Create**.

-You have successfully created two security baseline policies for Windows devices.
+   >**Success!** You have successfully created two security baseline policies for Windows devices.

 ### Task 2: Deploy antivirus on macOS devices